Chapter 0:

 “Lies,” I said, and she laughed again.

-She pushed boundaries carefully, like someone measuring the temperature of a pool—never farther than the tether would tolerate, never close enough to pretend it wasn’t there.
+She pushed boundaries carefully, like someone measuring the temperature of a pool, never farther than the tether would tolerate, never close enough to pretend it wasn’t there.
 Once, she stood with the stream brushing her ankles and watched the water split and reconcile, split and reconcile, until she shivered.
 “The water doesn’t know how to change,” she said.

 “It knows,” I said.
-“It’s not allowed.”
+“It’s just not allowed.”

-She thought about that long enough to make my next several breaths weirdly heavy.
 “I don’t think you’re dangerous at all,” she said finally, like someone arguing with a witness.

 “That’s exactly why I am,” I said.